netgroup-polito/KubernetesOnDesktop/README.md

 Thanks to the Netgroup Polito cluster, we have developed a very high performing infrastructure to let correctly configured users deploy applications and connect to them via many protocols.

-To make modifications persistent, we decided to create a PersistentVolumeClaim that the user uses as his *HOME* directory.
-Few improvements will be done to make all supported application choose that directory automatically by every file manager.
+To make modifications persistent, we decided to create a PersistentVolumeClaim for each different kind of application, thanks to all the users preferences are restored at every execution to improve the experience.

-The user is provided with a minimal Ubuntu installation containing all the software to make the environment work plus the one he requires.
 The actual program supported are Firefox and Libreoffice.
 The execution unit will be destroyed together with all the deployments once the user has finished to use it.

 Interestingly, depending on the connection quality and on the pod availability, the required application will be executed in Cloud or in the local user computer.
 This is a user-friendly feature not to alter the normal execution behavior in certain particular cases.